Climate Forecast System (NCEP)

 The Climate Forecast System or coupled forecast system (CFS) is a medium to long range numerical weather prediction and a climate model run by the National Centers for Environmental Prediction (NCEP) to bridge weather and climate timescales.
 Version 2 became operational as CFSv2 in 2011.

+The Climate Forecast System (CFS) models global interactions between Earth’s atmosphere, land, and oceans.
+The model generates hourly data with a 0.5-degree horizontal resolution – which is approximately 56 kilometers.
+CFS integrates observations from several data sources, such as upper air balloon, surface, satellite, and aircraft observations.